timosalm/spring-ai-recipe-finder-mcp/README.md

 ```

 ### Azure OpenAI
-Set the API key and endpoint via environment variables or in [application-azure.yaml](src/main/resources/application-azure.yaml).
+Set the API key and endpoint via environment variables or in application-azure.yaml for [recipe-finder-client](recipe-finder-client/src/main/resources/application-azure.yaml), [favorite-recipes-server](favorite-recipes-server/src/main/resources/application-azure.yaml).
 ```
 export SPRING_AI_AZURE_OPENAI_API_KEY=<INSERT KEY HERE>
 export SPRING_AI_AZURE_OPENAI_ENDPOINT=https://{your-resource-name}.openai.azure.com
 ```

-Make sure the deployment names of the models match exactly what's in your [application-azure.yaml](src/main/resources/application-azure.yaml) configuration file.
+Make sure the deployment names of the models match exactly what's in your application-azure.yaml configuration files.

 Currently, [**only some regions support image generation** with Dall-E](https://learn.microsoft.com/en-us/azure/ai-services/openai/concepts/models#dall-e-models).
-If you use a region that doesn't support it, you have to disable the image generation by setting `ai.azure.openai.image.enabled: false` in the [application-azure.yaml](src/main/resources/application-azure.yaml) configuration file to not run into errors.
+If you use a region that doesn't support it, you have to disable the image generation by setting `ai.azure.openai.image.enabled: false` in the application-azure.yaml configuration files to not run into errors.

 Run your application with the "azure" Spring Profile.
 ```